-Costs to organisations due to stress, and due to interventions aimed at decreasing stress, suggest that for the organisation, there is benefit to be gained through identification of stress-prone individuals prior to their experience of stress.
+Costs to organisations and individuals due to stress, suggests that there is benefit to be gained through identification those more likely to respond to stressors, and to understand individuals stress response styles.

 Research shows the role of individual differences in the stress process (Jex, 1998).
-The focus of research into the Insight resilience measure was to identify dimensions of current psychological stress that were likely to be representative of trait-based psychological reactions to occupational stressors.
+The focus of research into the Insight stress reaction measure was to identify dimensions of current psychological stress that were likely to be representative of trait-based psychological reactions to occupational stressors.